aklt/node-freshen/README.md

 make up the site.
 You will probably also want to change the `.freshenrc` file.

 ## Configuration

+The directory being monitored should contain a `.freshenrc` file that configures when build scripts should be run or when the browser should reload files.
+It is created from the default configuration if it does not exist.

 The default configuration file looks like this: